Cover Image for 5 Popular Investment Strategies Explained

 Cons

-This type of investing strategy requires a large sum of money upfront in order to see returns that we can get excited about.
-The average investor that is starting out simply doesn’t have the capital to see major benefits from this form of investment.
+• This type of investing strategy requires a large sum of money upfront in order to see returns that we can get excited about.
+The average new investor won't have the capital to see major benefits from this form of investment.

 Be very careful what you put your money into for income investing, and be willing to accept a very low rate of return.

-They see this as investing in a cause that matters to themselves.
-Sounds similar to a charity, doesn’t it?
+Investors see this as investing in a cause that matters to them.
+Sounds similar to a charity, doesn't it?

-In other words, people who do that are more interested often in the positive benefit of the things that they own to society, to the environment than the actual financial return.
+In other words, people who do that are more often interested in the positive benefit of the things that they own to society or the environment than in the actual financial return.

 Like any other investment strategy, there are pros and cons to impact investing.